The Game Plan — $17

 • You've already settled and you're rebuilding credit — the 90-Day Credit Rebuild covers your stage, not this

-• You want done-for-you advice — this is self-directed; we don't yet offer DFY
+• You want done-for-you advice — this is self-directed; I don't yet offer DFY

 128 pages.
 9 Parts.
 Read top-to-bottom or jump to your stage.